echo3Dco/iOS-ARKit-echo3D-demo-Town-Builder/README.md

 * Objects can be scaled at any time by doing the two finger pinch gesture on them.

 ## Learn More
-Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use echo3D and the Swift SDK
+Refer to our [documentation](https://docs.echo3d.com/swift/installation) to learn more about how to use echo3D and the Swift SDK.

 ## Troubleshooting
 Visit our troubleshooting guide [here](https://docs.echo3d.co/unity/troubleshooting#im-getting-a-newtonsoft.json.dll-error-in-unity).